PipedreamHQ/pipedream/docs/docs/errors/README.md

 Pipedream [limits the default memory](/limits/#memory) available to workflows and event sources.
 If you exceed this memory, you'll see an **Out of Memory** error.

 This can happen for a variety of reasons.
 Normally, it can occur when you try to load a large file or object into a variable / memory.
-Where possible, consider streaming the file to / from disk, instead of storing it in memory, using a [technique like this](https://github.com/sindresorhus/got#streams).
+Where possible, consider streaming the file to / from disk, instead of storing it in memory, using a [technique like this](/workflows/steps/code/nodejs/http-requests/#download-a-file-to-the-tmp-directory).

-**This limit can be raised**.
-[Reach out to our team](/support/) to request an increase.
+**You can raise the memory of your workflow [in your workflow's Settings](/workflows/settings/#memory)**.

 ### Rate Limit Exceeded